-Later Monday, Marion County Prosecutor Terry Curry announced a second arrest in the murder.
-Jalen Watson, 21, of Indianapolis faces the same charges as Taylor, with the exceptions that his charging document mentions only two murder charges, where Taylor's includes three, and there are no charges for criminal confinement or carrying a handgun without a license.
+Marion County Prosecutor Terry Curry said on Monday that Watson, 21, faced the same charges, with the exception that his charging document does not include criminal confinement or carrying a handgun without a license.

-Detectives from the IMPD's violent crimes unit worked with the gangs unit and federal marshals to take Taylor in.
-IMPD Chief Rick Hite praised the cooperation that led to the arrest.
+The Indianapolis Metropolitan Police Department violent crimes unit worked with the gangs unit and federal marshals to arrest Taylor.
+Chief Rick Hite praised the cooperation that led to the arrest.

 “Our detectives have worked tirelessly, going days without sleep, to solve murders in our city.
 With the assistance of Assistant U.S. Attorney Josh Minkler and Prosecutor Terry Curry justice will be done!” he said in a statement.

 Blackburn was killed at the end of a three-man crime spree, according to newly released court documents that contain information from an unnamed “cooperating individual.”